Elders are the pillars of society, yet they are too often victims of nursing home neglect and abuse.

 All too often, victims do not report nursing home abuse or neglect for fear of retaliation.
 Many times, a loved one must act on behalf of an elderly nursing home resident to demand change and accountability.

 If your instincts tell you that your loved one may be the victim of nursing home neglect or abuse, don’t dismiss them, and don’t accept the nursing home’s explanation that a condition was unavoidable.
 Contact Kentucky nursing home abuse attorney Flora Templeton Stuart for a free case evaluation.

-We have offices in Bowling Green, Glasgow, Greenville and Russellville, Kentucky, but we travel throughout Kentucky and Tennessee to meet with our injured clients and their loved ones.
+We have offices in Bowling Green, Glasgow, Greenville, Kentucky, but we travel throughout Kentucky and Tennessee to meet with our injured clients and their loved ones.
 Call us today at (888) 782-9090.